sunrise-php/docs/docs/sunrise/awesome-skeleton/README.md

 composer create-project sunrise/awesome-skeleton awesome-app/
 ```

-> Don't forget to navigate to your new project’s directory.
+> Do not forget to navigate to your project’s directory.

 ```bash
 cd awesome-app/